 Factors associated with COVID-19 patient’s knowledge, attitude and practice obtained by Systematic review

 In our selected studies, almost all authors reported risk factors of knowledge, attitude and practice towards COVID-19.
-The maximum number of risk factors were observed in the study from Nepal, Malysia and Turkey whereas the most frequent risk factors were participant’s age, gender, education, place of residence and occupation (Table 4).
+The maximum number of risk factors were observed in the study from Nepal, Malaysia and Turkey whereas the most frequent risk factors were participant’s age, gender, education, place of residence and occupation (Table 4).

 Table 4: Characteristics of studies included in a systematic review of knowledge, attitude and practice toward COVID-19 in South Asia, 2020.